open-wing/open-wing.github.io/README.md

 - "**Abandoned**" - applied to games that recieve no players for a long time, are forgotten to time, and/or its developers have abandoned it.

 Also, there is the "Indie" genre, that must be always inserted when the game is made by one single developer, with very few to no contributions from others.
 Then, there are the pre-existing genres.
 These ones should be applied to games that fill specific requirements.
 Other than these, you can create your own genres as you see fit, or suggest a new one.
+Please do not use "Multiplayer", "Fighting", "RPG" and/or "PvP".

 - "**Shooting**" - any game that involves shooting as its one of its main goals